The High Line

 Still, the city government, under Mayor Rudolph Giuliani, was in favor of demolishing the High Line.
 Leaving nothing to chance, Hammond and David lobbied all of the candidates for mayor in 2001.
 Michael Bloomberg proved to be their most ardent supporter, and his victory ensured that the High Line had a future.
 Now the city is including the line in its rezoning plan for the West Side, and City Council speaker Gifford Miller has allocated $16 million for the project.
 That’s $16 million more than anyone ever expected the city government to spend on the abandoned line.

 And so the ideas competition.
-Once again, Hammond and David had no trouble attracting an A list, in this case competition advisor Reed Kroloff, and a jury that included the Dean of Columbia's architecture school (Bernard Tschumi), the Chairman of the giant architecture firm Skidmore, Owings and Merrill (Marilyn Jordan Taylor) and the designer of MIT's futuristic Simons Hall (Stephen Holl).
+Once again, Hammond and David had no trouble attracting an A list, in this case competition advisor Reed Kroloff, and a jury that included the dean of Columbia's architecture school (Bernard Tschumi), the chairman of the giant architecture firm Skidmore, Owings and Merrill (Marilyn Jordan Taylor) and the designer of MIT's futuristic Simmons Hall (Stephen Holl).

 The jury spent a long day reviewing the 700-plus proposals.
 Several were from well-known architects, including the Iranian-born Hariri sisters, who proposed using the High Line as a venue for the 2012 Olympics, and the museum designer Richard Gluckman.
 A number of competitors included swimming pools or rowing courses (one promised a "Head of the High Line Regatta" in summer, curling and ice skating in winter).
 Roller coasters appeared in half a dozen entries.
 Some competitors retained the railroad tracks, which would be used either by vintage train cars, or by newfangled transporters.